Yandex Cloud

 Terraform

-2. Create a Managed Service for ClickHouse® target cluster of any suitable configuration with the following settings:
+2. Create a Managed Service for ClickHouse® target cluster with the following settings:

-• Number of ClickHouse® hosts: At least two, which is required to enable replication in the cluster.
+• Number of ClickHouse® hosts: Minimum of 2 to enable replication within the cluster.

-• Database name: Same as in the source cluster.
+• Database name: Must be identical to the database name in the source cluster.

 • Managed Service for MySQL®.